ofelcan164/API/sections/files.md

 Upload File From URL
 -----------

-* `POST /files.json` returns `201 OK` if the file was uploaded successfully.
+* `POST /files.json` uploads a file given the request body.

-Required parameters are:
+Required parameters:
-* `filename` - name of the file to be uploaded.
+* `filename` - Name of the file being uploaded.
 * `folder_id` - ID of the folder the file will be uploaded to.
 * `file_type_id` - ID of the metadata template/file type that the file will have.
 * `terms` - List of keywords that the file may have in the form of a hash, with a `term_id` and a `value`.
-If you don't want to set any metadata on upload, terms can be nil.
+If you don't want to set any metadata on upload, `terms` can be nil.
-* `url` - URL of where the file will be downloaded and then uploaded to your library in the specified folder.
+* `url` - URL of where the file will be downloaded from.
+Then, it is uploaded to your library in the specified folder.

 `keyword_ids` are optional and should be an array if included.
 To get keywords see [Keywords Sets/Keywords](https://github.com/imagerelay/api/blob/master/sections/keywording.md).